Farm Environmental Management Survey (FEMS)

 Every 5 years

-The FEMS contributes to Agriculture and Agri-Food Canada's work on measuring environmental performance in the agricultural sector.
+The national survey on farm environmental management practices is a key aspect of Agriculture and Agri-Food Canada's new National Agri-Environmental Health Analysis and Reporting Program (NAHARP).
 The information generated from this survey is needed to support the industry's environmental initiatives, to address federal and provincial policy needs and to guide sustainable development actions in Canada's agriculture sector.
-This voluntary survey, focusing on both livestock and crop operations will allow the establishment of base lines and development of updates for an expanded set of agri-environmental indicators.
-These indicators are needed to: determine the present status of farm environmental management across Canada; identify areas that are most in need of environmental management movements; and generate the information to design effective and well targeted policy and program responses.
-This survey is conducted in conjunction with Agriculture and Agri-Food Canada, to ensure that agriculture programs reflect the changing way resources are being managed on today's farms.
+This voluntary survey, focusing on both livestock and crop operations, is the second of a comprehensive series of surveys, which will allow the establishment of base lines and development of updates for an expanded set of agri-environmental indicators.
+These indicators are needed to determine the present status of farm environmental management across Canada; identify areas that are most in need of environmental management movements; and generate the information to design effective and well targeted policy and program responses.
+This survey is conducted in conjunction with Agriculture and Agri-Food Canada, to ensure that agriculture programs reflect the changing way resources are being managed, on today's farms.

 Reference period: Calendar year